Last updated on January 1st, 2022 at 07:17 am

 11. Bald eagles can often be seen at Crater Lake National Park

 You can see Bald Eagles at Crater Lake fairly often in the summer, especially from boats.
-While Golden Eagles are more rare, they usually make an appearance a couple times a year.
-The most common birds seen int he park are: Raven, Clark’s Nutcracker, Gray Jay, Steller’s Jay, Dark-Eyed Junco, and Mountain Chickadee.
+While Golden Eagles area rare sight, they usually make an appearance a couple times a year.
+The most common birds seen in the park are: Raven, Clark’s Nutcracker, Gray Jay, Steller’s Jay, Dark-Eyed Junco, and Mountain Chickadee.

 12. You can see a pumice castle at Crater Lake